 “It is the best thing that has happened to me since moving to Innisfail.”

-Doris has now been working at Riverside Café for a month and loving it.
+Doris has now been working at Riverfront Café for a month and loving it.
 For Doris, employment is more than just earning an income.

 “I love working!
 It keeps me busy and my mind active, “said Doris.